williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 Though Zig doesn’t have interfaces as a language feature, you can still build your own.
 You get full control over abstraction, and zero runtime overhead if you want it.

-By manually defining vtables, you can achieve dynamic dispatch, support uniform types, and write expressive, decoupled APIs.
+With vtable interfaces, you can achieve dynamic dispatch, support uniform types, and write expressive, decoupled APIs.

 With better tooling or codegen in the future, some of the boilerplate may even be eliminated.